rstade/TcpEngine/README.md

 Multi-core scaling is supported by steering packets of the same TCP connection based on the TCP port or the IP address to the appropriate core which handles that connection.
 Therefore port resources can be assigned to cores (based on paramater _dst_port_mask_ in the configuration file).
 Alternatively, if the NIC does not support port masks, steering can be based on the IP address.

 TcpEngine builds on [Netbricks](https://github.com/NetSys/NetBricks) which itself utilizes DPDK for user-space networking.
-Starting with version 0.2.0 more generic code is moved to an application independent crate _netfcts_ (in sub-directory netfcts).

 **_Testing_**